ucsb/campus-cloud-docs/docs/azure/index.md

 * **Connect networking** — your subscription receives a Virtual Network with hub-spoke peering to the Campus Cloud Virtual WAN (if requested)
-* **Require Resource Group tags** — policy audits RG creation for the five required tags
+* **Require Resource Group tags** — policy audits RG creation for the four required tags

 ---

 ## Resource Groups and Tags

-All resources must be inside a **Resource Group** with the five required tags.
+All resources must be inside a **Resource Group** with the four required tags.
-Azure Policy enforces this — resource group creation is blocked if any required tag is missing.
+Azure Policy audits this — Resource Groups missing tags will be flagged as non-compliant but can still be created.

 See [Tagging]({{ "/docs/general/tagging" | relative_url }}) for the full list of required tags and allowed values.